About the Cecil County WIC Program

-Breastfeeding is the normal way to feed your baby.
-Your milk has all the ingredients in the right amounts to give your baby a healthy start.
-Your milk is always ready and easy to digest… Nursing helps you relax and feel close to your baby.
-Breastfeeding is a gift only you can give to your child and it provides benefits to your baby that last a lifetime!
+Breastfeeding is the natural way to feed your baby.
+Breastmilk has all the ingredients in the right amounts, is easy for the baby to digest, and gives your baby a healthy start.
+Nursing also helps moms relax and feel close to their babies.
+Breastfeeding is a gift only you can give to your child, and it provides benefits to your baby that last a lifetime!

 What are some of the health benefits of breastfeeding?

 - Breastfeeding protects babies from infections and illnesses, including diarrhea, ear infections, and pneumonia.

 - Breastfed babies are less likely to develop asthma.